Noble-Lab/Carafe/README.md

                          1800
  -lf_top_n_frag <arg>    The maximum number of fragment ions to consider for library generation,
                          default is 20
- -lf_frag_n_min <arg>    The minimum number of fragment ions to consider for library generation,
+ -lf_min_n_frag <arg>    The minimum number of fragment ions to consider for library generation,
                          default is 2
+ -lf_frag_n_min <arg>    The minimum fragment ion number to consider for library generation, default
+                         is 2
  -rf                     Refine peak boundary or not -rf_rt_win <arg>        RT window for refine peak boundary, default is 3 minutes -rt_win_offset <arg>    RT window offset for XIC extraction, default is 1 minute